bevyengine/bevy-website/content/news/2021-04-04-bevy-0.5/index.md

 * "Pipelined" rendering and other renderer optimizations
 * Bevy UI redesign
 * Animation: component animation and 3d skeletal animation
-* ECS: relationships/indexing, async systems
+* ECS: relationships/indexing, async systems, archetype invariants, "stageless" system schedules
 * 3D Lighting Features: shadows, more light types
 * More Bevy Scene features and usability improvements

 We also plan on breaking ground on the Bevy Editor as soon as we converge on a final Bevy UI design.

-## Change Log

 ## Contributors